DOL Starter for Motors – Direct Online Starter Diagram, Working, Types & Applications

 Three Phase DOL Starter Wiring Diagram:

-This is the wiring diagram of a DOL starter
+This is the basic wiring diagram of a DOL starter

 MCCB or Circuit Breaker: The R, Y and B phase are connected through MCCB to the contactors.